Current & Past Two Fiscal Year Town Budgets

 Weymouth's annual operating budget is a financial plan that blueprints how municipal funds will be spent in a particular fiscal year.
 Steps for creating the budget are shown in the diagram below:

 Municipal budgeting is challenging to understand.
-The key terms below can help residents follow discussions about the budget.
+The vocabulary terms below can help residents follow discussions on the Town's budget.

 The Chapter 70 program is the principal program for state aid to public elementary and secondary schools in Massachusetts.
 School districts receive a combination of state and local funding according to a formula in Chapter 70.
 This formula aims to ensure that every school district has sufficient resources to provide an adequate education for all students regardless of the district's ability to pay.